Theme park live adaptations of The Lion King: 2020 labor dispute

 When Walt Disney World reopened in July 2020 following the COVID-19 shutdown, all stage shows such as Finding Nemo – The Musical, Beauty and the Beast Live on Stage, Festival of the Lion King, and the Indiana Jones Epic Stunt Spectacular! remained closed due to a dispute between the Actors’ Equity Association and Walt Disney World over allowing performers to wear face masks and providing regular testing.

-An updated version of the show, retitled A Celebration of Festival of the Lion King, premiered May 8, 2021, a week before its official opening date on May 15, in time for Walt Disney World's 50th Anniversary celebration.
-On July 4, 2022, following the closure of the park, Disney's Animal Kingdom announced that original version of A Celebration of Festival of the Lion King will have its final performance until the updated version of the original show.
-That version premiered on July 16, 2022, as part of Walt Disney World's 50th Anniversary celebration.
+An abridged version of the show, titled A Celebration of Festival of the Lion King, premiered on May 8, 2021.
+An updated version of the original show returned on July 16, 2022, as part of Walt Disney World's 50th Anniversary celebration.

 Hong Kong Disneyland version

 The Hong Kong Disneyland version of the show is presented as a simplified version of the story of The Lion King, told through songs from the movie.

 The show is performed in the "Theater in the Wild" in Adventureland.
 Similar to the theater setting in Disney's Animal Kingdom, guests sit in four different sections themed to a specific animal, and accompanied by a parade-style float.
 The performance is mainly in English, but two actors dressed as monkeys summarise and translate some of the lines into Cantonese in order to accommodate Hongkongese guests.
 Simplified Chinese subtitles, for Chinese visitors, are also projected onto the screens above each seating section.
-The show is presented to Simba by the Storyteller (portrayed by a female actress) as a re-telling of Simba's life.
-Simba is represented by a large, elaborate puppet on the "lion" float.
+The show is presented to Simba by the Storyteller (portrayed by a female actress) as a re-telling of the story of Simba's life from a cub to the current king of the Pridelands.
+Simba himself is represented by a large, elaborate puppet on the "lion" float.